-One hour boat ride off Sandakan is the Turtle Island Park.
+One hour boat ride off Sandakan is the Turtle Islands Park.
 Gazetted in 1977 and made up of three islands – Selingan, Bakungan Kecil and Gulisan islands, Turtle Island park is a safe haven for the endangered green and hawksbill turtles.
 The park gives a limited number of visitors the rare opportunity to watch turtle landings.

 Selingan, the largest of the islands, houses the park’s headquarters, a turtle hatchery, tourist accommodation and basic facilities.
 The other two islands are more for conservation activities.